-Before you begin, it’s important to get clued up on how the process works and what’s expected of you.
-Here’s how.
+Learn how the NDIS works and what's expected of you.

-- Bring your checklist and any supporting documents to the meeting so you can refer them if you need to.
+Bring your checklist and supporting documents to refer to them during your meeting.

-- Ask a friend or someone you trust to come along for support.
+Ask a friend or family member to come along for support.

-- Let your existing service providers know that you’ve received your plan.
+Let your service providers know you’ve received your plan.

 Step 4: Organise your NDIS finances

-- Set up a service agreement with your Plan Manager.
-This is a legal agreement which describes how and when the support will be provided.
+Set up a service agreement with your plan manager.
+This is a legal agreement which describes the services you'll receive and how they'll be delivered.